 This can cause more problems than the initial infection, as widespread inflammation damages tissue and interferes with the flow of blood.
 The interruption in blood flow leads to a dangerous drop in blood pressure, which stops oxygen reaching your organs and tissues.

 People at risk

-- people who have a medical condition, such as HIV or leukaemia, that weakens their immune system
+- have a medical condition that weakens their immune system, such as HIV or leukaemia

-- the very young or very old
+- are very young or very old

-- are genetically prone to infection
+- are genetically prone to infections